 We charge a fee of $18,000 annually, including investment management.

 For a service that is as important as managing your financial life, you should expect to pay a reasonable fee.
 In some instances, however, the fees charged by a financial advisor may actually be compounding as your investment assets grow.
 This is because most traditional financial advisors charge clients an Assets Under Management (AUM) fee, in which they deduct a portion of the client’s investment portfolio every year.
 These fees may seem reasonable at first, presented as a “percentage” of your investment portfolio, but when translated to actual dollars the numbers can be surprising.
-Average financial advisor fees from a 2023 study are shown below.
+Average financial advisor fees from a 2023 study are shown here.

-For many high net worth investors, the fee they pay their financial advisor is one of their larger retirement expenses.
 Under the traditional AUM fee model, this expense will grow every year, for the rest of their lives, with potentially no corresponding increase to the quality of the financial advice they receive.

 In our opinion, the amount of time, effort, and resources for a financial advisor to manage a $2,500,000 or $5,000,000 portfolio is generally the same.
 The only difference between these two clients is the values on their account statements.